What does an Overnight program include?

-Dinner is not provided, but your group will be served a light snack in the evening and a continental breakfast with juice and coffee.
-Please plan on eating dinner prior to the start of your program.
+Overnights include a light snack in the evening and a continental breakfast with juice and coffee.
+Dinner is NOT included but can be added for an additional charge and the group must arrive by 6:15pm.
+Dinner will not be served to anyone arriving after 6:40pm.
 Food and drinks are not allowed in the Discovery Center theater or classrooms.
 Please do not bring additional food items unless someone in your group has special diet needs.

 What would we need to bring with us to the program?